ks-randhawa0649/aurora/README.md

-Aurora is a full-stack fashion e-commerce web app that lets users browse products, add items to a cart, check out using Stripe, chat with an AI fashion stylist powered by Google Gemini and give users an opportunity to test the look and vibe on themselves before ordering a product.
+Aurora is a full-stack fashion e-commerce web app that lets users browse products, add items to a cart, check out using Stripe, chat with an AI fashion stylist powered by Google Gemini and give users an opportunity to test the look and vibe on themselves using AI virtual try-on before ordering a product.

 # Main features
 •	User registration and secure login.